dbradf/gen-dl-in-pytorch/README.md

 # Generative Deep Learning with Pytorch

-Going through the exercizes in Generative Deep Learning using pytorch.
+Going through the exercises in Generative Deep Learning using pytorch.